-Nearly everybody will quote you the statistic: “2 women per week are killed, on average, by a partner or former partner.”
-Virtually nobody will quote you (or even know!) that at least 65 boys and girls are killed per year by a parent or parenting figure.
-This makes a child in a domestic setting approximately 3 times as likely as a woman to be killed!
+Sandra Horley of REFUGE – the Times and Mail criticism linked there – quoted the statistic: “2 women per week are killed, on average, by a partner or former partner.”
+She ignored and virtually nobody will quote you (or even know!) that at least 65 boys and girls are killed per year by a parent or parenting figure.
+This makes a child in a domestic setting approximately 2.5 – 3 times as likely as a woman to be killed!
 How is it that we do not know this?
 Could it be the vested interest of certain politics?

 Children are no less damaged by witnessing and experiencing women’s violence than they are by men’s violence.
 It could be argued that because children are relatively very much more engaged with women than with men, for mainly biological reasons, that work with the violent, aggressive and abusive woman is even more urgently needed than work with the man, who in many cases has very much less contact, particularly with very young children.
 But of course the woman, as very often a main carer of the children, needs to be as safe as possible, too.

 Utterly amazingly in very nearly 30 years virtually no progress has been made in addressing female violence.
-We believe we are the only organisation in the UK that has really made any progress in this direction.
-More than 100 of our 1100 completions have been by women.
+We believe that with the demise of the STOPP, a charity based in Leeds, which also worked with women in single sex groups, that we are the only organisation in the UK that has really made any progress in this direction.
+More than 100 of our more than 1100 completions have been by women.

 The safety of children needs to be the primary focus in this type of work.
-That is why Temper Domestic Violence is gender inclusive in its work, enabling both men and women in heterosexual and gay and lesbian relationships the opportunity to take part and bring about changes in themselves which will improve the safety of their children, their partners, current and future and, of course, themselves.
+That is why Temper Domestic Violence is and always has been gender inclusive in its work.
+This enables both men and women in heterosexual and gay and lesbian relationships the opportunity of taking part and bringing about changes in themselves and their behaviours which will improve the safety of their children, their partners, current and future and, of course, themselves.